 It’s Blooming Season!
 Here’s what you need to know

-Wildflower season is in full swing and it came rather early this year but whose complaining, right?
+Wildflower season is in full swing and it came rather early this year but who’s complaining, right?
 Here’s a quick guide to everything you need to know.

 I love flower season but Courtney dreads it due to his severe sinus problem yet we still make a point to drive along the West Coast to view the floral extravaganza; whether we view it at the same place like the West Coast National Park, or along roadsides.
 Either way, it’s a must-see for all.

 The flowers are seen along the R27 and the N7 West Coast National Road.
 It’s approximately 25 minutes (give or take) from Cape Town; depending on where you’d like to go view them.
 One tip I need to put emphasis on is to GO EARLY to avoid waiting in long queues.

 Types of Flowers:

 I’m no flower expert but I know a few that make an appearance year after year.
-Also, they don’t all blossom in the same area so if you’re looking to view a particular species, I advise you call the Information desk for more information.
+Also, they don’t all blossom in the same area so if you’re looking to view a particular species, I advise you to call the Information desk for more information.
 Here are a few flowers you bound to come across: